-- 104. Accused to have the same privileges as prosecutor under section 103 - 105.
-Transmission of records to Grand Court and Director of Public Prosecutions - 106.
-Power of Director of Public Prosecutions to refer case back to magistrate for further preliminary inquiry - Mode of trial upon committal to the Grand Court and preferment of indictment - 108.
-Voluntary indictment - 109.
-Notice of trial - 110.
-Service of copy of indictment and notice of trial - 111.
-Postponement of trial - 112.
-Restrictions on reports of committal proceedings
+Notice to be given

+Magistrate to deal with the deposition as with any other deposition

+103. Such deposition to be admissible in evidence 50

+104. Accused to have the same privileges as prosecutor under section 103 5'

+105. Transmission of records to Grand Court and Director of Public Prosecutions 5'

+106. Power of Director of Public Prosecutions to refer case back to magistrate for further

+preliminary inquiry 5'

+107.

+Voluntary indictment

+Notice of trial

+Service of copy of indictment and notice of trial

+Postponement of trial

+112. Restrictions on reports of committal proceedings 53

 PART VI - Procedure in Trials before the Grand Court

-- 113. Practice of Grand Court in the exercise of its criminal jurisdiction

-- 114. Bench warrant where accused does not appear

-- 115. Bringing up prisoner for trial

-- 116. Arraignment of accused

-- 117. Objection to indictment on grounds of insufficiency of particulars

-- 118. Amendment of indictment, separate trial and postponement of trial

-- 119. Quashing of indictment

-- 120. Charge of previous conviction

-- 121. Pleading to the indictment

-- 122. Refusal or incapacity to plead

-- 123. Proceedings when plea made

-- 124. Special pleas allowed to be pleaded

-- 125. General effect of pleas of autrefois acquit and convict

-- 126. Effect where previous offence charged was without aggravation

-- 127. Use of depositions, etc., on former trial or trial of special plea

-- 128. Power to postpone or adjourn trial

-- 129. Election of trial by Judge alone

-- 130. Procedure relating to jurors

-- 131. Giving prisoner in charge of the jury

-- 132. Case for the prosecution

-- 133. Additional witnesses for the prosecution

-- 134. Cross-examination of prosecution witnesses

-- 135. Depositions may be read in certain cases

-- 136. Statement of accused

-- 137. Close of case for prosecution

-- 138. Case for the defence

-- 139. Additional witnesses for the defence

-- 140. Evidence in reply ex improviso

-- 141. Where accused adduces no evidence

-- 142. Right of reply
+Practice of Grand Court in the exercise of its criminal jurisdiction

+114. Bench warrant where accused does not appear 56

+Bringing up prisoner for trial

+Arraignment of accused

+Objection to indictment on grounds of insufficiency of particulars

+118. Amendment of indictment, separate trial and postponement of trial 57

+Quashing of indictment

+Charge of previous conviction

+Pleading to the indictment

+Refusal or incapacity to plead

+Proceedings when plea made

+124. -F

+General effect of pleas of autrefois acquit and convict

+Effect where previous offence charged was without aggravation

+Use of depositions, etc., on former trial, or trial of special plea

+Power to postpone or adjourn trial

+Election of trial by Judge alone

+Procedure relating to jurors

+Giving prisoner in charge of the jury

+Case for the prosecution

+Additional witnesses for the prosecution

+Cross-examination of prosecution witnesses

+Depositions may be read in certain cases

+Statement of accused

+Close of case for prosecution

+Additional witnesses for the defence

+Evidence in reply ex improviso

+Where accused adduces no evidence

+Right of reply

+Court may require witness to be called

+Recalling a witness

+145. 00